ukncsc/lme/docs/backups.md

 should be selected.

-On the next screen, the file system location should be set to `/opt/lme/backups`.
-The other fields can be left with the default values.
+On the next screen, the file system location should be set to `/usr/share/elasticsearch/backups`.
+The other fields can be left with the default values, or modified as required.

 ![Repository two](backup_pics/repository_2.png)